geomatics-io/ObjectListView/docs/recipes.rst

     // Set a tiled background to the control this.olv.SetNativeBackgroundTiledImage(Resource1.limeleaf);

-If you can live with these limitations, native watermarks are quite neat.
+Apart from these limitations, native watermarks are quite neat.
 They are true backgrounds, not translucent overlays like the `OverlayImage` uses.
 They also have the decided advantage over overlays in that they work correctly even in MDI applications.